josuneha/JDBC/ExercisesLab.md

 In this case we will be introducing the executeUpdate(String sql) method of the class Statement.
 This specific method doesn’t have any returning object of the class ResultSet,instead it returns an Integer number which corresponds to the number of rows that were modified with the executed SQL sentence; if the SQL sentence doesn’t modify any rows the returning value will be 0.

-## Exercise 3 Upgrading query using parameters
+## Exercise 3 Updating query using parameters
 Based on the code developed in the previous exercise, modify it so that you can give the information of the employee and the city you want to change as parameters when you execute the java file.

 Example: java filename EmployeeID City